abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 This includes investigating the drawbacks of things we like and are excited about.
-It's starting to get cool, the dust has settled, the plants are coming out, and the forest is regenerating—these are the benefits of this lovely weather.
+It's starting to get cool, the dust has settled, the plants are coming out, and the forest is regenerating---these are the benefits of this lovely weather.
 At the same time, a gutter is leaking and dripping down the side of the wall onto the deck and needs to be repaired.